 In addition to the medical reasons for needing a crown, they are often utilized for cosmetic purposes; such as crooked, unsightly teeth, or teeth that will not adhere to teeth whitening.

 7. “My tooth has had previous root canal treatment”

 Once a tooth has had root canal treatment, to fully restore that tooth, it will require a crown.
 This is because a tooth with previous root canal treatment is no longer a vital tooth (it no longer has blood flowing through it) and is prone to breaking.

 WHAT IS THE PROCESS OF GETTING A CROWN?

 Your first appointment:

-- At the end of your appointment we will apply your temporary crown, which you will wear for two weeks while our lab is crafting your crown.
+At the end of your appointment, we will apply your temporary crown, which you will wear for two weeks while our lab is crafting your crown.
 During those two weeks, there is a proper way in which you should be caring for your tooth.
-Please reference below under the heading “Before and After Dental Care” for information on how to care for your tooth, following your first appointment.
+Please reference the columns below for information on how to care for your tooth, following your first appointment.